Explore your itinerary

 Set sail from Oban to the Isle of Mull, disembarking at Craignure.
 Cross the pretty island countryside to catch a ferry from Fionnphort to the island of Iona, which was once the home of a Gaelic monastic community in Iona Abbey.
 Before our journey back to Oban, we'll have the chance to view Rèilig Odhrain, the final resting place of many Scottish kings.

-HighlightsOban, Iona, Isle of Mull
+HighlightsOban, Isle of Mull, Iona, Oban

 We pass Fort William on the shores of Loch Linnhe, renowned as the gateway to Ben Nevis.
 Following a beautiful route that takes us past the Glenfinnan Viaduct, along which Harry Potter's Hogwarts Express once crossed to his beloved school of magic, we journey 'over the sea to Skye' where tonight we’ll stay on the isle and enjoy a dinner in our hotel.

-We pass the 13th-century Eilean Donan Castle, perched on a tiny island where three sea lochs meet.
+We pass Eilean Donan Castle, perched on a tiny island where three sea lochs meet.
 Dramatic landscapes accompany our scenic drive along the rugged north-west coastline of the Scottish Highlands to remote Ullapool on the shores of Loch Broom.
 We then continue onward to Thurso, our home for the next two nights, where we enjoy dinner at our hotel.

 We board a ferry to South Ronaldsay in the Orkney Islands, viewing the stretch of WWII causeways known as the Churchill Barriers.
 Visit the ornate Italian Chapel, built by Italian prisoners of war.
 Visit Skara Brae and see the prehistoric free-standing stones of the Ring of Brodgar before delving into the stories of the Neolithic village.
 We stop at beautiful Kirkwall Cathedral for a photo opportunity before returning to our hotel for dinner.

 Pass through Inverness and journey to Dunrobin for a visit to this stately home and its magnificent gardens, inspired by the Palace of Versailles.
-Spend some time exploring its château-like structure and surrounds, once home to the Clan Sutherland, before continuing to the mystical haunt of Nessie.
+Spend some time exploring its château-like structure and surrounds, once home to the Clan Sutherland, before travelling to the mystical haunt of Nessie.
 Visit the tragic battlefield where Bonnie Prince Charlie's Jacobite army was defeated and the Visitor Centre at Culloden.
-Then, continue on to your hotel in the Scottish Highlands.
+Then, continue to your hotel in the Scottish Highlands.

 Pass rugged landscapes and the imposing Cairngorms Mountains on your journey to Pitlochry on the banks of the River Tummel.
 Dive Into Culture and learn about the local whisky industry at a famous distillery, including a tasting of Scotland's much-loved golden nectar.
 Hearts and hands warmed, you’ll continue to the waterfront city of Dundee, distinguished for its status as the first UNESCO City of Design, and the original home of marmalade.